CodePushGo/website/src/content/blog/en/phased-rollouts-for-capacitor-live-updates.md

 | **CI/CD Integration** | Connect with major platforms | Automates deployment workflows |
 | **Organization Management** | Manage teams and permissions | Simplifies administration |

-For enterprise deployments, Capgo offers CI/CD integration with a one-time fee of **$2,600**, providing long-term savings [\[1\]](https://capgo.app/).
+For enterprise deployments, CodePushGo offers CI/CD integration with a one-time fee of **$2,600**, providing long-term savings [\[1\]](https://capgo.app/).
 The platform also ensures end-to-end encryption and complies with Apple App Store and Google Play requirements, safeguarding user data while adhering to platform rules.

 ## Summary

 Rolling out updates in Capacitor apps requires careful planning and the right tools.
-Platforms like Capgo streamline this process with features like user segmentation, progress monitoring, and error management.
+Platforms like CodePushGo streamline this process with features like user segmentation, progress monitoring, and error management.

 Here’s how the phased rollout typically works: